hereon-mbs/MBS-3D-OptFlow/Demos/WireDemo/README.md

 <br>
 where the first value sets the strain and 0.5 locates the strain center on the center of the z-axis.
 The prescribed strain is added back to the result upon completion of the DVC run.
 The unembedded wire here is expected to behave close to ideal.

 ### Combined Local-Global Approach

+Variational methods minimize a global energy and hence belong to the family of global DVC algorithms.
+Global approaches to DVC achieve kinematic and mechanic compatibility of the solution by an intrinsic spatial coupling.
+Solving for the entire domain at once offers better accuracy than a local approach with correlation windows but comes at the cost of local precision.
+The combined local-global approach by **[Bruhn, Weicker and Schnörr](https://www.mia.uni-saarland.de/Publications/bruhn-ijcv05c.pdf)** attempts to increase the robustness of optical flow based approaches versus noise.
+In essence, they describe a convolution of the data term introducing a correlation length.
+This is beneficial when missing textures in the data.
+In the case of metal wires the gradient of an interface is not unique.
+Thus, we need to introduce a correlation on the scale of the surface patterns.
+The algorithm offers various ways for implementing a [convolution]().

 ### Large Image Stacks

 ### Rendering Strain

 When evaluating strain it needs to be considered that local strain requires a length scale to be defined.
 Such length scale can be introduced through a convolution of the deformation field.
 The size of the convolution kernel needs to consider the length scales of interest.
+The figure above illustrates the Ezz strain component of the Green-Lagrange strain tensor calculated with a sigma of 7.
 You can tune the results by changing the convolution applied in postprocessing, introduced through the local-global method or through regularization via the alpha parameter.
 <br>
 <br>

 **We thank Julia Jungbluth for providing the scans for this demo.**